iterorganization/PCSSP/docs/source/index.rst

 Introduction
 -------------------

-Simulink software is incredibly powerful to simulate controllers in conjunction with models for actuator systems and plant dynamics.
+Simulink software is powerful to simulate controllers in conjunction with models for actuator systems and plant dynamics.
 The ITER Plasma Control System Simulation Platform (PCSSP) standardizes modeling in Simulink, and provides a programmatic interface to systematically interact with a complex hierarchy of many models.
 The PCSSP relies on standalone Simulink models that each represent a module, for example a power supply or a controller.
 To form an integrated simulation, these modules may be embedded into another Simulink model, known as model referencing.
 Currently, PCSSP supports three layers in the model hierarchy, namely:

 * PCSSP Module.
 The layer implementing individual PCSSP modules as standalone model